The Village Hall

 What’s new

-Most of the old wooden trestle tables have been consigned to the bonfire!
+The old wooden trestle tables have been consigned to the bonfire!
 Most of the tables are now the modern GOPAK variety found in most church halls.

 All the old plastic chairs have gone too and we have 100 new (new to us) chairs courtesy of Appledore Village Hall who were undertaking a major renovation of their hall.